Galfurian/RadMud/README.md

 ______________
 ### Connecting
-Currently the only way to connect to the server is by using the client which I've written ad-hoc.
+Depending on the configuration of the server (Telnet, Ascii), there are two ways in order to connect to the mud:

-It can be found at: https://github.com/Galfurian/RadClient
+ * Through an ad-hoc client which can be found at: https://github.com/Galfurian/RadClient
+ * Using telnet with the following values:
+    * localhost:4000

 ______________
 ### Change Log